-The crock pot is such a great place to cook baked potatoes!
-Especially if you have your oven filled with other delicious recipes you’re whipping up at the same time.
-Follow these simple steps to guaranteed baked potato goodness:
+The slow cooker is such a great place to cook baked potatoes especially if you have your oven filled with other delicious recipes you’re whipping up at the same time.
+We love crock pot potatoes because:

 What Types of Potatoes Can I Use?